 What are the concerns with Jenkins?

-While Jenkins is a good athlete, I wouldn’t say he’s elite.
+While Jenkins is an exceptional athlete, I wouldn’t say he’s elite.
 His footwork coming out of his stance is a bit inconsistent.
 While he’s shown promise with multiple pass-blocking sets, he can be a bit choppy around the edge, and he doesn’t quite have the fluidity to turn and correct.

 Additionally, Jenkins doesn’t have top-tier length.
 His length should be good enough for most situations.
 However, his relative lack of wingspan does force him to reach on occasion.
 And when offensive linemen reach past their center of gravity, it limits their ability to maintain a strong base.

 Aside from that, there aren’t many negatives for Jenkins.
-The Oklahoma State tackle is a fairly well-rounded prospect.
+The Oklahoma State tackle is an extremely well-rounded prospect.
 He brings exceptional power, aggressiveness, and solid athleticism to build around.
 He also has enough technical refinement to potentially start early in his career.

 Teven Jenkins’ best fits in the 2021 NFL Draft